 There are à la carte options available, of course, but Blanc’s culinary theatrics are best experienced via the nine-course tasting menu, which showcases inventive French-inspired dishes of astonishing intricacy and depth of flavour.
 There are more than 1,000 different wines in the cellar, too.
 Le Manoir’s restaurant has held two Michelin stars for a frankly incredible 29 years.
 Dining here is all the explanation you need as to why.

 Want to see for yourself?
-For the first time ever, Le Manoir is taking part in our exclusive 50% off promotion with the Telegraph – book online now, or ring the Smith24 team before 15 November and you could save £1,050 or more on a three-night stay.
+For the first time ever, Le Manoir is taking part in our exclusive 50% off promotion with the Telegraph (offer has expired) – book online now, or ring the Smith24 team before 15 November and you could save £1,050 or more on a three-night stay.
 (Be warned: it’s popular, so prepare to be flexible).